Last Updated: October 6, 2024

 Professional Career

-In 1986, he joined the NFL with the Chicago Bears after a slightly unimpressive display in the USFL (which folded shortly after he joined).
+In 1986, Flutie joined the NFL with the Chicago Bears after a slightly unimpressive display in the USFL (which folded shortly after he joined).
 He then played for the New England Patriots for many years before leaving for the CFL.
 Doug then spent eight years in the CFL, establishing himself as one of the greatest players to ever grace the league.
-He won a number of honors in the CFL, including numerous Grey Cups, 270 touchdowns, and well over 40,000 passing yards.
+He won numerous honors in the CFL, including numerous Grey Cups, 270 touchdowns, and well over 40,000 passing yards.

-Flutie then ended his career back in the NFL, playing for the Buffalo Bills, proving his worth with a number of stellar performances.
+Flutie then ended his career back in the NFL, playing for the Buffalo Bills, proving his worth with several stellar performances.
 In 2001, he began a four-year stint with the San Diego Chargers.
-In 2005, he returned to the New England Patriots, becoming the backup for Tom Brady.
+In 2005, he returned to the New England Patriots, becoming Tom Brady's backup.
 He ended his career with a successful drop-kick point against the Miami Dolphins, something that had not been done since 1941.
 Numerous observers claimed that it was a "retirement present" for Doug.

 Doug Flutie